FREE ONLINE ED ASSESSMENT. Start Here

 Natural Supplements

-While we’re not generally fans of natural supplements (see above reasons why), we have to admit that limited studies have shown that certain ingredients might help boost your libido.
+While we’re not generally fans of natural supplements that increase libido in men (see above reasons why), limited studies have shown that certain ingredients might help boost your libido.

 Maca, ginkgo biloba, ashwagandha and other natural ingredients mentioned in banner ads may have only shown promise for libido in limited testing or animal testing — and the studies aren’t always high-quality.

-Sexual enhancement aside, enhancement products often don’t treat sexual dysfunction.
-If the root of the problem is trouble with sexual arousal, addressing the health problems associated with ED (like high blood pressure, heart disease or obesity) could get you back up and running without “enhancing” anything.
+Addressing the health problems associated with ED (like high blood pressure, heart disease or obesity) could also get you back up and running.

 Although ED medications won’t directly increase your sex drive, they can have a positive impact on your self-confidence in bed, especially if you often struggle with erectile dysfunction.